 Beatrice Arthur: The organizers Ghana Fashion and Design Week have not contacted me to participate.
 If they do, I shall gladly participate.
 However, I have never had to pay to participate in shows outside Ghana hence I won’t pay to participate in any show in my own country Ghana ….(.smile).
 I have paid my dues for over 17 years.

 FashionGHANA.com: Of all the shows you have taken part in, which show did you enjoy the most and why?

 FashionGHANA.com: Last year you had some progressive criticism that quite a few others shared of the Ghana Fashion Awards, what would you say they can look out for, to avoid any such criticism for this year?

 Beatrice Arthur: Indeed, I am most hopeful that the organizers will avoid certain unnecessary and foreseeable glitches that tend to mare an event that is supposed to be all glitz and glamour.
-I am not privy to what finances the organizers have at their disposal but it I would permit myself to recommend that GFA considers using the same professionals that Vlisco uses for their shows.
-The light and music is always perfect.
+I am not privy to what finances the organizers have at their disposal but I would permit myself to recommend that GFA considers using the same professionals that Vlisco uses for their shows.
+The light and music are always perfect.